XiaoXuxxxx/gogo-codelens/README.md

 |---------|-------------|
 | `VERSION_AND_TIMESTAMP` | Caches results based on the document version and the last updated dattime of all documents |
 | `NO_CACHE` | Disables caching, forcing recalculation every time the file is switched or edited.  |

+> If you notice that the CodeLens is not updating correctly or behaves inconsistently, it may be due to caching issues.
+To resolve this, consider using `NO_CACHE`

 ### Main switch configuration